 Day 1: Granada → Purullena (Half Day or Full Day)

-Once you leave Granada behind, the road winds gently toward Purullena, a small town that doesn’t look like much at first glance, until you start climbing into the badlands.
+Once you leave Granada behind, the road winds gently toward Purullena, a small town that doesn’t look like much at first glance, until you start descending into the Badlands.

-The landscape suddenly splits open into ridges and ravines, steep earth formations glowing warm orange in the afternoon light.
+Turning off the motorway, the landscape suddenly splits open into ridges and ravines, steep earth formations glowing warm orange in the afternoon light – it’s absolutely stunning!

-Purullena is the gateway to these badlands and the views here genuinely surprise first-timers.
+Purullena is the gateway to these Badlands and the views here genuinely surprise first-timers because from the motorway, this part of Spain looks like flat plains and farmlands!

 Lilly loves it up here, but there’s little shade, so earlier or later in the day works best.